At a glance

 - Eaten: Hot, fresh, while the crust still shatters

 A Glasgow baker pulls the first tray of rolls from an oven that has not yet settled to temperature, and the tops scorch dark brown before the rest of the batch ever colours.
 That over-fired tray is the well-fired roll: a standard morning roll taken past golden into a hard, almost burnt shell, the crust gone nearly black across the dome while the crumb beneath stays pale and soft.
-The bitterness off that scorched surface is the whole reason the thing is asked for by name.
+The bitterness off that scorched surface is why the thing is asked for by name.
 People who order it want the toasted, faintly charred edge a crust acquires when it is pushed that far, set against a yielding interior that has not caught any of the heat.

 Most of the failures are failures of timing and degree.
 Fired too little and there is no char, just a darker ordinary roll with nothing to organise the filling around.
 Fired too far and the crust crosses from bitter into acrid, the dome carbonised rather than scorched, the soft crumb scorched dry with it.
 Left to sit after baking the shell goes leathery instead of brittle and loses the snap it was fired for, so the window is short.
-Filled cold and packed for later, it slackens; the steam off the bacon softens the very crust that was the point.
+Filled cold and packed for later, it slackens; the steam off the bacon softens the very crust that was the reason for it.
 The roll wants to be eaten near to the oven, hot, while the crack is still in it.

 In Glasgow it is a counter order, asked for plainly and got without comment, and the name does the specifying: a well-fired roll is a different request from a plain roll and the baker stacks them apart.
 The morning roll itself is breakfast across Scotland, dusted in rough rice-cone flour and sold from the first tray of the day, and the well-fired version is the west's particular loyalty within that.
 It started as the cheap tray, the over-baked rolls sold off at less because the oven had run hot, and it stayed a habit long after bakers began firing them dark on purpose for the people who had come to prefer them.
 The preference outlived the accident that produced it.